clivebeckett/matomo-opt-out/README.md

 # Matomo Opt-Out JavaScript without iframe and without cookies

-With a little help from [tu-dresden.de](https://tu-dresden.de/) I created a script that lets users opt-out of [Matomo](https://matomo.org/) *(formerly Piwik)* data collection without the need for cookies or the default iframe provided by Matomo.
+Inspired by one line of code in the HTML of [tu-dresden.de](https://tu-dresden.de/) I created a script that lets users opt-out of [Matomo](https://matomo.org/) *(formerly Piwik)* data collection – without the need for cookies or the default iframe provided by Matomo.

 ### Features

 - no iframe
-- no cookies
+- no cookies (using HTML5 Web Storage instead)
 - fallback message for disabled JavaScript
 - fallback message for old browsers that don’t support HTML5 Web Storage
 - check for browser’s *Do Not Track* setting